-Ibuprofen has analgesic, antipyretic and anti-inflammatory properties Ibuprofen inhibits prostaglandin synthesis.
-In humans, ibuprofen reduces inflammatory pain, swellings and fever.
+Ibuprofen is a propionic acid derivative NSAID that has demonstrated its efficacy by inhibition of prostaglandin synthesis.
+In humans ibuprofen reduces inflammatory pain, swellings and fever.
 Furthermore, ibuprofen reversibly inhibits platelet aggregation.

 Experimental data suggest that ibuprofen may competitively inhibit the effect of low dose acetylsalicylic acid on platelet aggregation when they are dosed concomitantly.
-Some pharmacodynamic studies show that, when a single dose of ibuprofen 400mg were taken within 8 hours before or within 30 minutes after immediate release acetylsalicylic acid dosing (81mg), a decreased effect of acetylsalicylic acid on the formation of thromboxane or platelet aggregation occurred.
+Some pharmacodynamic studies show that when single doses of ibuprofen 400 mg was taken within 8 h before or within 30 min after immediate release acetylsalicylic acid dosing (81 mg), a decreased effect of acetylsalicylic acid on the formation of thromboxane or platelet aggregation occurred.
 Although there are uncertainties regarding extrapolation of these data to the clinical situation, the possibility that regular, long-term use of ibuprofen may reduce the cardioprotective effect of low-dose acetylsalicylic acid cannot be excluded.
 No clinically relevant effect is considered to be likely for occasional ibuprofen use (see section 4.5).